-Tip!: This article describes a preview version of Plex Media Player that's available as a forums-only early preview to Plex Pass members.
+Tip!: This article describes a preview version of Plex Media Player that's available as a preview release for Plex Pass members.

 Navigation in Plex Media Player focuses on letting the user quickly access their desired content.
 This is accomplished primarily by making the type of content the main focus of the navigation.
 That is to say, you choose whether you're interested in looking at Movie, TV, Music, etc. content first and then choose the source for that type of content.